colindembovsky/pipelines-as-code/readme.md

 In this case, `services` could not have been a variable since variables can only have `string` values.
 Hence I had to make it a parameter.

 ### Expressions
 There are a number of expressions that allow us to create more complex scenarios.
-The example above uses both the `for` and the `if` expressions, along with the boolean function `eq`.
+The example above uses both the `each` and the `if` expressions, along with the boolean function `eq`.
 Expressions can be used to loop over steps or ignore steps (as an equivalent of setting the `condition` property to `false`).
 Let's look at an example in a bit more detail:

 ```yml
 # templates/steps.yml